ysyk2021/ai-for-social-good-addressing-global-challenges-with-innovative-solutions/src/chapter-6-2.md

-# Best Practices for AI Implementation in Areas such as Diagnosis, Treatment Planning, and Patient Monitoring

 AI technologies offer tremendous potential for improving healthcare access and delivery.
 However, to ensure that AI is used effectively and responsibly, it is important to follow best practices for AI implementation.
 In this chapter, we will discuss some of the best practices for AI implementation in areas such as diagnosis, treatment planning, and patient monitoring.